-The University offers a bachelor of science (B.S.) in physical education for students who wish to obtain licensure to teach physical education in preschool through grade 12.
+The University offers a bachelor of science (BS) in physical education for students who wish to obtain licensure to teach physical education in pre-K-12.

 The physical education major combines theoretical knowledge with practical application working with students in area schools.
 Beginning with their first year on campus, students are progressively guided through experiences that prepare them for successful careers in teaching.
 Students have numerous opportunities to apply concepts of teaching in high school, middle school, and elementary school settings, culminating with a semester-long student teaching experience.